LeadGuitarWorkshop.ws Page 3

 Guitar Lesson #6: Pedal-Point, minor scale diagrams.

-Pedal-Point Guitar Solo, minor scale video example.
+Pedal-Point Guitar Solo, minor scale audio example:

 Image of Ash Soular playing guitar.